YellowVortext/my-nix-conf/README.md

 # Vortex NixOS Configuration
 ![Demo](https://raw.githubusercontent.com/YellowVortext/my-nix-conf/main/demonstration/skreen.png)
 My very simple NixOS configuration, which I use for leisure, gaming, and work.
 To be honest, I originally created this repository just for myself, but it's a real pain to log into my Git account via the terminal every single time, so I just decided to make it public.
-Uses: Home-manager, Flake, unstable channel, amd+nvidia, kde plasma
+Uses: Home-manager, Flake, unstable channel, amd+nvidia, kde plasma.
+(In Beta, I want to configure Hyprland.)

 # Requirements
 - You must be running NixOS.